What Are Cloud Services?

 - Support remote workforces: Your team can access cloud services anytime, from anywhere, using any device.
 All they need is a login and internet connection.

 How Reliable Are Cloud-Based Services?

-Reliability will depend on your vendors' public cloud infrastructure, but most leading cloud-based solutions providers leverage multiple redundant server sites to ensure reliability (even during peak traffic), business continuity, and disaster recovery.
+Reliability will depend on your vendors' public cloud infrastructure, but most leading cloud-based solutions providers, such as those catering to cloud call centers, leverage multiple redundant server sites to ensure reliability (even during peak traffic), business continuity, and disaster recovery.